Guy Shennan CV

 Shennan, G. (2017).
 Solution-focused brief therapy, chapter in The Sage Handbook of Counselling and Psychotherapy.
 London: Sage.
 Shennan, G. and Unwin, P. (2017).
 Social Workers, Service Users and Austerity – A Common Cause, in Professional Social Work, February, 22-23 Shennan, G. and Unwin, P. (2017).
 Boot Out Austerity – Reflections and Next Steps, in Professional Social Work, October.

-Shennan, G (forthcoming) Foreword in I. Cummins, Poverty, Inequality and Contemporary Social Work.
+Shennan, G (2018) Foreword in I. Cummins, Poverty, Inequality and Contemporary Social Work.
 Bristol: Policy Press.

 Shennan, G. (forthcoming).
 Solution-focused practice in social work, chapter in the Routledge Handbook of Social Work Theory.